 Likewise, socks should be made of breathable fabrics that help avoid moisture retention.

-At the same time, it’s essential to have a balanced diet rich in nutrients that strengthen your immune system.
+At the same time, it’s essential to have a balanced diet, rich in nutrients that strengthen your immune system.

 These kinds of options tend to give better results, though it can be months before they take effect.

-The majority of patients with toenail fungus also suffer from or have suffered from the condition known as “athlete’s foot.”
+The majority of patients with toenail fungus also suffer from or have suffered from the condition known as athlete’s foot.

-Now that you know more about this type of fungus, try to examine your nails regularly and improve nail care to prevent infection.
+Now that you know more about this type of fungus, try to examine your toenails regularly and improve their care to prevent infection.It might interest you...